Shonos/currency-converter-demo/docs/10-deployment-cicd.copilot.md

-# Sub-Task 10: Deployment, CI/CD & Documentation
+# Sub-Task 10: Deployment & Containerization Documentation

 > **Context**: Use with `00-master.copilot.md`. **Depends on**: All previous sub-tasks should be complete.